openstack/horizon/doc/source/topics/settings.rst

 one region.
 This is often the *only* setting that needs to be set for a basic deployment.

+If you have multiple regions you should use the ``AVAILABLE_REGIONS`` setting instead.

 .. _hypervisor-settings-label:

 ``OPENSTACK_HYPERVISOR_FEATURES``